gruntwork-io/terragrunt/docs/_docs/04_reference/config-blocks-and-attributes.md

 - All retry and ignore configurations must be defined within the `errors` block.
 - The `retry` block is prioritized over legacy retry fields (`retryable_errors`, `retry_max_attempts`, `retry_sleep_interval_sec`).
 - Conditional logic can be used within `ignorable_errors` to enable or disable rules dynamically.

+Evaluation Order:

+Error handling follows a specific process:

+- **Ignore Rules:** Errors are checked against the **ignore** rules first.
+If an error matches, it is ignored and will not trigger a retry.

+- **Retry Rules:** Once ignore rules are applied, the **retry** rules handle any remaining errors.

+> **Note:**
+> Only the **first matching rule** is applied.
+If there are multiple conflicting rules, any matches after the first one are ignored.

 ## Attributes